Ireland-bound Eaton is latest to end U.S. corporate citizenship

 The IRS declined to comment.

-(Additional reporting by Donna Smith and Patrick Temple-West in Washington, with Nick Zieminksi in New York; Editing by Kevin Drawbaugh and M.D.
-Golan)
+(Additional reporting by Donna Smith and Patrick Temple-West in Washington, with Nick Zieminksi in New York; Editing by Kevin Drawbaugh and Eric Walsh)

-Note: (This version of the story has been corrected to fix the second dollar figure in paragraph 13 to billion from million)